Masseter Muscle Anatomy

 It is one of the mastication muscles, a group of muscles that also includes the temporal muscle, lateral pterygoid muscle, and medial pterygoid muscle.
 The masseter muscles specific functions are elevation and protrusion of the mandible, as well as providing support to the articular capsule of the temporomandibular joint.

-Origin of masseter muscle
+Origin of Masseter muscle

 Superficial layer from the anterior 2/3 of the lower border of the zygomatic arch and from the process of zygomatic of the maxilla